Gary W. Cole, MD, FAAD

 Regular moles do not necessarily need to be treated.
 Changing or medically suspicious moles must be entirely, surgically removed and sent to a lab for special tissue examination called pathology.

-Can my moles be removed using Mohs surgery?
+Should my moles be removed using Mohs surgery?

 No. Mohs surgery is not for mole removal.
 It is primarily designed for removing skin cancers.
 Moles are usually removed by standard or traditional surgery.
 The rapid freezing technique used for Mohs surgery tends to distort mole cells and may make the removed tissue more difficult to examine under the microscope.